BillHertzing/BlazorExamples/README.md

 ## Projects/Assemblies
 For details on the Blazor GUI application, look at the project Ace.AceGUI.
 For details onthe AceAgent applicationthat serves the aceGUI static files and provides API endpoints, see thesection Ace.AceAgent.
 ### Ace.AceGUI
-Most folks who come here for the Blazor examples will be interested primarly in this project/assembly.
+Most people who come here for the Blazor examples will be interested primarly in this project/assembly.
 This Blazor GUI App is derived from the stock examples found on GitHub.
 ###Pages
 ####BaseServices
 Display a simple page that interfaces with the APIs provided in the core services of the AceAgent.